The two premieres of my recently composed Piano quartets "Is It 5?" and "From a Place of Gloom" were a success!

 Before I get into the details and the circumstances of the concert, let me use this opportunity to thank the parties involved in making these premieres happen in the first place:

 Thank you, Jie Wang, Leon Sundermeyer, Miguel Jiménez, and Hans Schröck for embracing the challenge and performing the two works on stage!

 Thanks goes out to Saule Tatubaeva who has been supporting me for the last months and making this concert a possibility!

 Thanks to the Förderverein für Kunst, Medien und Wissenschaft e.V. and their members for supporting both artists and science and also offering them a platform to demonstrate their chosen skills.
 I’m very humbled by the given, and ongoing, support.

-Since most of my recent work was focused around symphonic orchestra, having a premiere of a small ensemble was a breath of fresh air.
-I was somewhat nervous because I hadn’t worked with this specific ensemble before and didn’t really know what I was getting myself into, but it worked quite well.
-The quartet played the pieces very passionately considering the fact that they are quite tricky to get into because they aren’t really “classical” in a traditional sense - more so on the jazzy side I would argue.
-I wish Leon, Jie, Miguel and Hans all the best for their future endeavors and hopefully our paths will meet again and some shape or form.
+Since most of my recent work was focused on the symphonic orchestra, having a premiere of a small ensemble was a breath of fresh air.
+I was somewhat nervous because I hadn’t worked with this specific ensemble before and didn’t know what I was getting myself into, but it worked quite well.
+The quartet played the pieces very passionately considering the fact that they are quite tricky to get into because they aren’t really “classical” in a traditional sense - more so on the jazzy side, I would argue.
+I wish Leon, Jie, Miguel, and Hans all the best for their future endeavors and hopefully, our paths will meet again and some shape or form.